+David Simon

+Class B Director Nominee

+Age: 54

-David Simon Class B Director Nominee Age: 53 Director since: 1993 Other Public Directorships: Klépierre, S.A. and WP Glimcher
+Director since: 1993

+Other Public Directorships: Klépierre, S.A

+Prior Directorships in Past 5 Years: WP Glimcher

-Chairman of the Board of the Company since 2007 and Chief Executive Officer of the Company or its predecessor since 1995; a director of the Company or its predecessor since its incorporation in 1993.
-President of the Company's predecessor from 1993 to 1996.
+Chairman of the Board of the Company since 2007 and Chief Executive Officer of the Company or its predecessor since 1995; a director of the Company or its predecessor since its incorporation in 1993; President of the Company's predecessor from 1993 to 1996.
 From 1988 to 1990, Mr. Simon was Vice President of Wasserstein Perella & Company.
 From 1985 to 1988, he was an Associate at First Boston Corp.
 He is the son of the late Melvin Simon and the nephew of Herbert Simon.